virtualzone/tubewarder/README.md

 * SOAP: http://localhost:8080/ws/send (WSDL available at http://localhost:8080/ws/send?wsdl)
 * REST: http://localhost:8080/rs/send

-## Coming soon
+## Current status
-* Edit all configuration options using RESTful services
+* Core functionality is working as intended
-* Lightweight, easy-to-use web frontend for administrative tasks
+* There is an easy-to-use web frontend for all administrative tasks (e.g. managing app tokens, managing channels, and templates)
+* Authentication is implemented on the sending API, but it's not featuring authorization.
+This means: An application requires an App Token to access the sending API, but any valid App Token can access any template.
+* There is no authentication/authorization in the web frontend yet.
+You should definitely protect access to it using some other measures in the meantime.

+## Next steps
-* Authentication/authorization
+* Add Authentication/authorization to the web fronted
+* Add authorization to the sending API (restrict App Tokens to specific templates/channels)
+* Improve error handling in web fronted